 This is the container, where are all the ingredients will be mixed thoroughly.
 You can use a big tub or even an old suitcase as we use it.

-You can use a bucket for this, as you need to be aware of the quantity of each ingredients you put inside the potting soil.
+You can use a bucket for this, as you need to be aware of the quantity of each ingredient you put inside the potting soil.

-A good quality trowel to scoop out each ingredients into the container and for mixing it as well.
+A good quality trowel to scoop out each ingredient into the container and for mixing it as well.

-Obviously, a gloves, as there a lot of things you will be touching including fertilizer and pesticides which can cause problem if ingested.
-So always use a gloves and don’t touch them bare handed.
+Obviously, gloves, as there are a lot of things you will be touching including fertilizer and pesticides which can cause problems if ingested.
+So always use gloves and don’t touch them barehanded.

-Potting Soil Mix Ratio – The Blending Begins
+Potting Soil Mix Ratio – Preparation of Potting Mixture

-But the most common potting soil mix ratio used by home gardener looks something like this:
+But the most common potting soil mix ratio used by home gardeners looks something like this: